Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Equidistribution of Eisenstein series on

 By Lemma~\ref{eisensteinproduct3dim} and standard bounds on the Dedekind zeta function we infer

 If we were to use only Heath-Brown's Weyl bound (see \cite{heathbrown2}) for the Dedekind zeta function

 then we would get a worse bound for the contribution of the continuous spectrum than for the contribution of the discrete spectrum.
-This is a difference comparing to the case of the modular surface.
+Although the Weyl bound suffices to give a good estimate in the case of the modular surface, in our case we need something better than this.
 We can do slightly better using moment estimates for the Dedekind zeta function.
 As, so far, there is no mean Lindel\"of bound available for the fourth moment of $ \zeta_K $ known for any class number one field $ K $ we proceed as follows: we use the well-known identity

 and H\"older's inequality to get